PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 _User Slack_

-- Support requests posted in #community-support are monitored by the [Support Hero](/handbook/engineering/support-hero), who then creates tickets in Zendesk by reacting to the message with the :ticket: trigger emoji.
+Support requests posted in #community-support are monitored by the [Support Hero](/handbook/engineering/support-hero), who then creates tickets in Zendesk by reacting to the message with the :ticket: trigger emoji.
 Once created, the Support Hero will triage the request in either Zendesk or directly in Slack via Help, and assign it a priority and assignee.

 _Dedicated Support Channels_

-- Our Customer Success team monitors these channels and creates tickets in Zendesk via a direct Slack integration, and will prioritize and assign them accordingly.
+Our Customer Success team monitors these channels and creates tickets in Zendesk via a direct Slack integration, and will prioritize and assign them accordingly.

 ##### Email

-- Emails sent to [hey@posthog.com](mailto:hey@posthog.com) automatically create tickets in Zendesk, which are prioritized and delegated by the Support Hero.
+Emails sent to [hey@posthog.com](mailto:hey@posthog.com) automatically create tickets in Zendesk, which are prioritized and delegated by the Support Hero.

 Goal of the Support Hero person on duty is to:

-* keep the quantity of items in the _Unassigned_ view as small as possible by assigning tickets to yourself as Support Hero, or in a minority of cases, another team member who is better suited to solve the ticket
+* Keep the quantity of items in the _Unassigned_ view as small as possible by assigning tickets to yourself as Support Hero, or in a minority of cases, another team member who is better suited to solve the ticket

-* make sure all the conversations get a response in a reasonable time (we don’t want to drop customer requests on the floor)
+* Make sure all the conversations get a response in a reasonable time (we don’t want to drop customer requests on the floor)

-* provide actionable information as _Note_ for all the items you cannot close before the end of your shift, and remove yourself as the assignee of the ticket so the next support hero can see what is outstanding
+* Provide actionable information as _Note_ for all the items you cannot close before the end of your shift, and remove yourself as the assignee of the ticket so the next support hero can see what is outstanding

 ##### How to deal with spam, marketing, partnership proposals, etc.

 Like every other email address in this world, hey@ gets quite a bit of spam (and we reroute this to Zendesk).
 When this happens, simply mark the conversation as closed.

-For marketing, partnership proposals or anything like that, please double check with Charles or James before taking an action.
+For marketing, partnership proposals or anything like that, please post in Slack in #team-marketing before taking an action.

 ### Squeak!